entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 ### Step 10.
 Configure the roles in `entando.json`
 Entando can automatically add roles to your client (see [the notes below](#notes) for different client options) when your microservice is deployed.

-1. Modify the `entando.json` by adding the following line to the `microservices/conference-ms`:
+1. Modify `entando.json` by adding the following line to the `microservices/conference-ms`:
 ```json
   "roles": ["conference-admin","conference-user"]
 ```